Albirizzu/oDCM_team8/README.md

 **What data does each instance consist of?**
 <ol>
 <li>"Ranking": ranking of movie in year of release based on worldwide boxoffice revenue

   - Ranking is between 1 and 200
 <li>"Movie": name of the film

+  - Dataset consists of 1400 movies
 <li>"Worldwide": amount of worldwide revenue given in US$

+  - The mean worldwide revenue over all years is $134.400.000
 <li>"US($)": amount of revenues made in the USA given in US$

+  - The mean US revenue over all years is $62.084.496
 <li>"%-US": percentage of worldwide box office revenues made in the USA
 <li>"Foreign": amount of revenues made outside the USA given in US$ (scraped data is from US website)

+  - The mean foreign revenue over all years is $93.800.000
 <li>"%-Foreign": percentage of worldwide box office revenues made outside the USA
 <li>"Rating": IMDb user rating on a scale of 1 to 10

+  - The mean IMDb rating is 5.833
 <li>"Year": release year of the movie

+  - This dataset contains movies released between 2015 and 2021
 </ol>

 **Is any information missing from individual instances?**